 Protocol.
 We will inform children's services and the police of any incident involving a weapon or potential weapon.
-Our teachers have the legal power to search pupils without consent for a number of 'prohibited items', including weapons covered in the government's Searching, screening and confiscation guidance.
+Our teachers have the legal power to search pupils without consent for

 HCH recognises that children and young people involved in school-related weapons incidents, including the person displaying the behaviour, are vulnerable.
 HCH will provide support, protection and education to develop a full understanding of the implications of carrying, and/or using, weapons.